What We Believe

 The basic teaching that defines our church and the Lutheran Church-Missouri Synod is the good news that Jesus is the Savior of the world.
 He gave his life on the cross to pay the penalty of our sins and then rose again.
 Through faith in Jesus we have the gift of forgiveness of our sins and eternal life in heaven.
 We do not earn any part of this gift.
 Even the faith we have in Jesus is a gift of God.

 We believe in God as expressed the Bible as the Trinity.
-This is most succinctly expressed in the Apostles' Creed which is as follows:
+This is most succinctly expressed in the Nicene Creed which is as follows:

 We believe in one God, the Father Almighty, maker of heaven and earth and of all things visible and invisible.